AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 2. Rule-based chatbots

-Rule-based chatbots rely on “if/then” logic to generate responses, via picking them from command catalogue, based on predefined conditions and responses.
+Rule-based chatbots utilize “if/then” logic to create responses by choosing them from a catalog of commands according to predesigned conditions.
 These chatbots have limited customization capabilities but are reliable and are less likely to go off the rails when it comes to generating responses.

 3. Hybrid chatbots